GoogleChrome/web.dev/content/secure/cross-origin-resource-sharing/index.md

 the response specifying the requesting origin (or `*` to allow any origin.)

 ### Step 3: browser receives response
-When the browser sees this response with appropriate `Access-Control-Allow-Origin` header, browser allows the response data to be shared with the client site.
+When the browser sees this response with appropriate `Access-Control-Allow-Origin` header, the browser allows the response data to be shared with the client site.

 ## See CORS in action
 Here is a tiny web server using Express.
 It is hosted at `https://cors-demo.glitch.me/`